apache/carbondata/docs/dml-of-carbondata.md

   - ##### GLOBAL_SORT_PARTITIONS:

     If the SORT_SCOPE is defined as GLOBAL_SORT, then user can specify the number of partitions to use while shuffling data for sort using GLOBAL_SORT_PARTITIONS.
 If it is not configured, or configured less than 1, then it uses the number of map task as reduce task.
 It is recommended that each reduce task deal with 512MB-1GB data.
+    For RANGE_COLUMN, GLOBAL_SORT_PARTITIONS is used to  specify the number of range partitions also.
   ```
   OPTIONS('GLOBAL_SORT_PARTITIONS'='2')
   ```